omidshy/analyze-md/README.md

 Usage: `python vccf.py -h`

 > [!TIP]
-> Example data files, particle_a.data and particle_b.data, is available in the example directory.
+> Example data files, particle_a.data and particle_b.data, are available in the example directory.
 > The required values to run the example can be found in the md.param file.